algorithmica-org/algorithmica/content/english/hpc/arithmetic/rsqrt.md

 But there is a surprisingly good approximation algorithm that takes advantage of the way floating-point numbers are stored in memory.
 In fact, it is so good that it has been [implemented in hardware](https://www.felixcloutier.com/x86/rsqrtps), so the algorithm is no longer relevant by itself for software engineers, but we are nonetheless going to walk through it for its intrinsic beauty and great educational value.

 Apart from the method itself, quite interesting is the history of its creation.
-It is attributed to a game studio *id Software* that used it in their iconic 1999 game *Quake III Arena*, although apparently it got there by a chain of "I learned it from a guy who learned it from a guy" that seems to end on William Kahan (the same one that is responsible for IEEE 754 and Kahan summation algorithm).
+It is attributed to a game studio *id Software* that used it in their iconic 1999 game *Quake III Arena*, although apparently, it got there by a chain of "I learned it from a guy who learned it from a guy" that seems to end on William Kahan (the same one that is responsible for IEEE 754 and Kahan summation algorithm).

-It became popular in game developing community around 2005, when they released the source code of the game.
+It became popular in game developing community around 2005 when they released the source code of the game.
 Here is [the relevant excerpt from it](https://github.com/id-Software/Quake-III-Arena/blob/master/code/game/q_math.c#L552), including the comments:

 ```c++
 float Q_rsqrt(float number) {